Best Samsung TVs 2024: budget to premium, 4K, 8K, QLED, QD-OLED

 Some HDR clipping in bright areas

 At the heart of this improvement is better handling of its edge-based lighting system.
-This manages to deliver deeper black levels while also suppressing more effectively the backlight clouding and inconsistencies that affected those 2022 BU models.
+This manages to deliver deeper black levels while also suppressing more effectively the backlight clouding and inconsistencies that affected those previous BU models.
 There’s occasionally a faint hint of light ‘jetting’ in the bottom corners, but this hardly ever draws your eye unless you’re actively looking for it.

 While not quite a budget classic on the level Samsung used to deliver routinely, the 55-inch CU8000 still delivers good picture quality and impressively comprehensive smart features for such an affordable TV – all wrapped up in an attractive, well-built and slender design.
+It's still available today and remains a great buy.

 Read our full Samsung CU8000 review

-Best affordable QD-OLED Samsung TV
+The best affordable QD-OLED Samsung TV

 One of the most technically capable TVs there’s ever been